WISPO-POP/PowerPlots.jl/docs/src/examples/advanced examples.md

 p
 ```

 We can remove the legend for branch as well, however the structure is slightly different.
-The branch layer contains 2 layers, the first is the powerlines themselves, and the second is for plotting arrows that indicate power flow when the `pf` value exists in `data["branch"]["1"]["pf"]`.
+The branch layer contains 2 layers, the first is the power lines themselves, and the second is for plotting arrows that indicate power flow when the `pf` value exists in `data["branch"]["1"]["pf"]`.
 The power line legend can be removed as follows:

 ```@example internal
 p.layer[1]["layer"][1]["encoding"]["color"]["legend"]=false